luffah/ogaget/README.md

 Values are collected by parsing HTTP responses (html) of the specified url with XML XPath.

 # Timesheet of free software worker
-luffah : This tool (conception & development) cost 10 hours at initial commit.
+- initial commit (conception & development) : 10 hours
+- first debugging phase : 6 hours